The Missing Cross to Purity

 for this is the belief that overcomes the world;

-that sanctifies the unbelieving husband, and the unbelieving wife,
+which sanctifies the unbelieving husband, and the unbelieving wife,

 For this belief is greater than he that is of the world,